colbyfayock/raycast-cloudinary/README.md

 Cloudinary utilities available right from your Raycast launcher.

-**This plugin is a community library and not officially supported by Cloudinary.**
+**This plugin is a community extension and not officially supported by Cloudinary.**

 ## Getting Started